Celerio euphorbiae nervosa Rothschild & Jordan, 1903, Novit. zool. 9 (suppl.): 721. Type locality: [Northwest India, Himachal Pradesh,] Sabathu.

 Note.
 In China this species has been confused with Hyles costata/Hyles exilis and therefore published information is not reliable.

-A local species which can occur in very large numbers in a given area.
-In Kashmir, generally occurring at 2500--3000m (Bell & Scott, 1937) where stands of herbaceous Euphorbia are common.
+A local species, but which can occur in very large numbers in a given area.
+In Kashmir and Himachal Pradesh, generally occurring at 2500--3234m (Bell & Scott, 1937) where stands of herbaceous Euphorbia are common up into the subalpine zone.

 Apparently trivoltine in Kashmir; March to May, June/July and September.
 No reliable information is available for China.